mx-strk/InformationBottleneckAlgorithms/README.md

 [KK17] D. Kern and V. Kuehn, “On compress and forward with multiple carriers in the 3-node relay channel exploiting information bottleneck graphs,” in Proceedings 11th International ITG Conference on Systems, Communications and Coding, Feb 2017, pp. 1–6.

-[CK16] D. Chen and V. Kuehn, “Alternating information bottleneck optimization for the compression in the uplink of c-ran,” in 2016 IEEE International Conference on Communications (ICC), May 2016, pp. 1–7.

 [K17] B. M. Kurkoski, “On the relationship between the KL means algorithm and the information bottleneck method,” in SCC 2017; 11th International ITG Conference on Systems, Communications and Coding, Feb
 2017, pp. 1–6.

+[CK16] D. Chen and V. Kuehn, “Alternating information bottleneck optimization for the compression in the uplink of c-ran,” in 2016 IEEE International Conference on Communications (ICC), May 2016, pp. 1–7.

+[LSB16] J. Lewandowsky, M. Stark, and G. Bauch, “Information Bottleneck Graphs for receiver design,” in 2016 IEEE International Symposium on Information Theory (ISIT): IEEE, 2016, pp. 2888–2892.

+[LSB16b] J. Lewandowsky, M. Stark, and G. Bauch, “Optimum message mapping LDPC decoders derived from the sum-product algorithm,” in 2016 IEEE International Conference on Communications (ICC).

+[Slo02] N. Slonim, “The Information Bottleneck Theory and Applications,” Hebrew University of Jerusalem, 2002.

+[TPB99] N. Tishby, F. C. Pereira, and W. Bialek, “The information bottleneck method,” in 37th annual Allerton Conference on Communication, Control, and Computing, 1999, pp. 368–377.